ojroques/nvim-bufbar/README.md

 The plugin highlights buffers in different colors based on their type.
 With the default colorscheme, modified buffers are blue, unmodified ones are green and terminal buffers are red.
-Counters for each buffer type are shown in the top right corner.
+Tabs are shown in the top right corner.

 ## Installation